hyosung11/Launch-School/Courses/journal.md

 16:24 Attended the Coding Career Session and it was good.

 16:39 Working on converting the RPS from factory functions to constructors and prototypes.

+16:54 I completed the constructors and prototypes version of the RPS game.